opsdis/aci-exporter/README.md

 The export has some standard metric "built-in".
 These are:
 - `faults`, labeled by severity and type of fault, like operational, configuration and environment faults.

+# Labels
+Since all queries are configurable metrics name and label definitions are up to the person doing the configuration.
+The recommendation is to follow the best practices for [Promethues](https://prometheus.io/docs/practices/naming/).

+To make labels useful in the ACI context we think a good recommendation is to use the structure and naming in the ACI class model.
+Use the label name `class` when we relate to names from the class model like `fvTenant`and `fvBD`, where `fv` is the package and `Tenant` is the class name.
+If we want to have a label name for a specific instance of the class we use the class name in lower case like `tenant` and `bd`, like `tenant="opsdis"`

+For different identities like pods and nodes we use the type+id like `podid` and `nodeid`.
+So for node 201 the label is `nodeid="201"`.

 # Default labels
 The aci-exporter will attach the following labels to all metrics